CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 #### End-of-Turn Phase

 You may discard one card.
 Then you must draw or discard cards until your hand has 8 cards.
-Your opponent does the same for his hand.
+Your opponent does the same for his hand. <span id="page46" class="page-number">46</span>

 ## SYMBOL KEY